-While there are some local and statewide data sources available on the Domestic Violence/Sexual Assault/Trafficking QP, the data are generally aggregated and do not include consistent demographic or household level information.
+While there are some local and statewide data sources available on the Domestic Violence/Sexual Assault/Trafficking QP (defined fully under the Definitions of the Qualifying Populations section), the data are generally aggregated and do not include consistent demographic or household level information.
 In cases where demographic data is present, the majority of reported cases list "unknown" in most categories.
 However, between statewide data sources and information available from CoC data sources, a useful picture of the scope of the domestic violence (DV) situation across the state takes shape.